SpecialBomb/sbdm/README.md

 dm5 - Starts a vote to change map to dm5 (impulse 19)

 dm6 - Starts a vote to change map to dm6 (impulse 20)

+vote_deathmatch - Starts a vote for changing the mode to deathmatch and restarting the server (impulse 23)

+vote_instaaxes - Starts a vote for changing the mode to insta axes and restarting the server (impulse 24)

+vote_instagib - Starts a vote for changing the mode to instagib and restarting the server (impulse 25)